 Dr. R. Douglas Ramsey

-I am currently the Director of the Remote Sensing and GIS Laboratory at the Utah State University, College of Natural Resources.
+I am the Director of the Remote Sensing and GIS Laboratory in the Department of Wildland Resources, College of Natural Resources.